 Balmain’s cordless straightener might not be cheap but can you really put a price on salon-perfect strands?

-With three heat settings, you can personalise the flat iron’s performance accordingly while the titanium plates allow for a friction-free glide, delivering a silky and oh-so-shiny finish.
+With three heat settings, you can personalize the flat iron’s performance accordingly while the titanium plates allow for a friction-free glide, delivering a silky and oh-so-shiny finish.
 You can also use the straightener as a curling iron by twisting sections of hair onto the barrel, creating picture-perfect coils and waves.